cemGr/TransportStationLiveFeed/README.md

 CROSS JOIN user_location AS u
 WHERE
   s.num_bikes > 0
+  AND s.online = TRUE          -- Only new_project_src that are online
+ORDER BY
-  AND s.online = TRUE          -- Only stations that are online ORDER BY s.geom <-> u.geom            -- k-NN search via GiST / R-Tree
+  s.geom <-> u.geom            -- k-NN search via GiST / R-Tree
 LIMIT 5;